 While there are parks aplenty across the land, it is hard to improve upon the advantages of a dedicated sports class in one of the many specialised sports summer camp in London.
 If you find yourself sitting on the fence about such a possible idea, consider the following six benefits these programmes can offer.

 The skills involved in many different sports and games require a high level of control of the limbs, and coordination between the hand, the foot, and the eyes.
-Practising and developing these skills as a younger child is an excellent way to encourage development in all sorts of other areas where these kind of techniques are necessary, and can really help a child grow in the ways of moving their body and managing their movements.
-If your child finds themselves feeling clumsy or uncertain about these things, this kind of class could be perfect to help.
+Practising and developing these skills as a younger child is an excellent way to encourage development in all sorts of other areas where these kinds of techniques are necessary, and can really help a child grow in moving their body and managing their movements.
+If your child finds themselves feeling clumsy or uncertain about these things, this kind of class could be perfect for helping.
 Even if they don’t, the skills and abilities to hone movements to a fine art are well worth acquiring.

-The notion that practise makes perfect is sometimes a hard one to get children to fully appreciate, especially when they are very young.
+The notion that practise makes perfect is sometimes hard to get children to appreciate, especially when they are very young fully.
 Doing the same task over and over again can seem boring or dull or otherwise just pointless.
-Yet this is also the time when they most need to understand the benefit of cultivating a skill, as that is exactly what will be happening at their schools, or with things like musical instruments, or any number of other areas in life.
-As they practice more and get to observe directly just how much better they can get at something when they focus and practice, the notion of the importance of such can become deeply embedded in their young minds.
+Yet this is also when they most need to understand the benefit of cultivating a skill, as that is exactly what will be happening at their schools, or with things like musical instruments, or any number of other areas in life.
+As they practice more and observe directly just how much better they can get at something when they focus and practice, the notion of the importance of such can become deeply embedded in their young minds.
 Something they can draw on again and again later on.

-The more of these games and activities a child takes part in, the more they can see their own skills growing, their own abilities adapting and improving, and they can take from that a very important lesson.
+The more of these games and activities a child takes part in, the more they can see their own skills growing, their own abilities adapting and improving, and taking from that a vital lesson.
 The notion that they have achieved something, that they have reached upwards, taken a lesson or activity to heart, and made something for themselves out of it.
 Not a physical thing, but a pattern of skill.
 A skill that they own.
-That they can do.
-Knowing deep in their minds that they have the confidence to do something is a trait that can only carry good things with it as a child grows, develops, and moves on into more and more complex territories of life.
+That they can do, knowing deep in their minds that they have the confidence to do something is a trait that can only carry good things with it as a child grows, develops, and moves on into more and more complex territories of life.

 So very often the lessons learned in sports by children and adults alike are less to do with the physical skills and abilities taught by the game but are the abilities of character and personal development that these experiences give us.
 Sport is often a microcosm of real life.
 The effort is important but does not guarantee victory.
 In defeat, there may be lessons to learn, or there may not.
 Practice makes better, but not necessarily perfect.
 Tantrums in the face of defeat are understandable, but not helpful or ultimately even good.
 All these lessons and more are important things for children to take on board.